compbiozurich/UZH-BIO392/course-results/2021/merve-guengoer/day10_GATK.md

 Out of 40 exome samples aligned to GRCh38 (BAM files) using GATK4.beta.6.

 ### **1.3 Filter for confident somatic calls**
-Using filtering tools: identification of which mutation candidates are likely to be real somatic mutations out of the unfiltered Mutect2 callset. -> Filterin out germline mutations
+Using filtering tools: identification of which mutation candidates are likely to be real somatic mutations out of the unfiltered Mutect2 callset. -> Filtering out germline mutations
 Estimation of cross-sample contamination with the tools GetPileupSummaries and CalculateContamination.

 Run `GetPileupSummaries` to summarize read support for a set number of known variant sites: It involves a known germline variant resource to limit analysis to sites that are commonly variant.
 We should use a population germline resource containing only common biallelic variants (Normal samples).